tub-uas/fcc/README.md

 RaspberryPi mounted in complete stack:
 ![](docs/stack.jpg)

-For more information about the shield have a look at the [`mfs-hardware`](https://github.com/tub-uas/mfs-hardware) repository.
+For more information about the shield and the rest of the custom hardware, have a look at the [`mfs-hardware`](https://github.com/tub-uas/mfs-hardware) repository.

 ## Operation
 We are currently supporting 3x 3 Flightmodes `Mode`.
 Flightfunction `Func` selects which 3 Flightmodes are active.
 So on total we could theoretically support 9 different actual modes.